One of Ibiza’s biggest beaches, a host of suntrap restaurants, and a prime scuba diving site – they're all in store on holidays to Cala Llonga.

 Local legend has it that Cala Llonga was once a smugglers’ cove.
 Now a popular resort, it’s still got something of a secretive air.
 Set back from the main road that skims Ibiza’s east coast, the resort is cupped by pine forested bluffs.
 You’ll find more families than clubbers here, which explains why it’s treasured by both locals and tourists.

 The star of the show is Cala Llonga’s beach, which consistently bags the coveted Blue Flag rating.
-A toasty 26°C in the summer, the waters are a siren call to swimmers and snorkellers.
+With a toasty temperature of 26°C in the summer, the waters are a siren call to swimmers and snorkellers.
 Plus there’s no need to race for a spot on the golden sand – this is one of Ibiza’s biggest beaches.
 We recommend you catch at least one sunrise from the beach to experience Cala Llonga at its romantic best.

 Welcome to the family